python-wheel-build/fromager/README.md

 dependencies for building the wheel.
 It expects a `--wheel-server-url` as argument to control where built wheels can be downloaded.

-The `build` command prepares a wheel, compiling any extensions using the appropriate override environment settings (refer to [customization](docs/customization.md) for details about overrides).
+The `build-wheel` command creates a wheel using the build environment and prepared source, compiling any extensions using the appropriate override environment settings (refer to [customization](docs/customization.md) for details about overrides).

 ## Additional docs